AlgoritmiaClub/missing-semester/workshops/competitive_programming/introduction.md

 (STL), nothing more.
 You will eventually use more obscure features (even dark magic), but certainly not at the beginning.
 Lastly, its recommended to use g++ as your compiler, as it has useful extensions (like `bits/stdc++.h`).
-[Competitive Programmer’s Handbook](cph) contains an excellent introduction to the C++ required for CP.
+[Competitive Programmer’s Handbook][cph] contains an excellent introduction to the C++ required for CP.

 > From the beginning, make the effort to understand the bit level details.